railwayapp/docs/src/docs/deploy/config-as-code.md

 ### [Builder](/deploy/builds)

-Set the builder for the deployment
+Set the builder for the deployment:
 ```toml
 [build]
 builder = "nixpacks"
 ```

-The available values are
+The available values are:
 - nixpacks
 - dockerfile